Website feedback widgets are a simple way to get feedback from your users or site visitors.

 2. Feedbackify

-Feedbackify offers a basic website feedback widget at an affordable price.
-Use a drag and drop form builder to create a form, including a 1-10 rating question.
-Customise your feedback button in a few simple ways – or use a text link to launch your form.
-Collect feedback through the Feedbackify dashboard.
+Feedbackify is a simple website feedback widget for an affordable price.
+It uses a drag-and-drop form builder, making it easy to create feedback forms.
+You can use a 1-10 rating system for your questions, customise your feedback button in a few simple ways, or use a text link to launch your form.
+Collected feedback can be accessed through the Feedbackify dashboard.

 Advantages: Inexpensive, simple to use and install